 Foreigners to be removed without being required to transfer to removal centres shall be taken to the border gates by law enforcement units through coordination of the provincial units of Presidency.

 The Presidency may cooperate with international organisations, the authorities in the relevant country, and non-governmental organisations to carry out the removal.

 Passports or other documents belonging to foreigners may be retained until the foreigners are removed and their tickets may be cashed for use in the removal.

 Foreigners to be removed shall cover their own travel costs.
-In cases where this is not possible, the remaining or full cost of travel shall be paid from the budget of the Directorate General.
+In cases where this is not possible, the remaining or full cost of travel shall be paid from the budget of the Presidency.
 A ban on entering Turkey may be imposed on such foreigners as long as the costs are not reimbursed.

 The restriction put in place in cases which the foreigner could not afford the travel fees are a reason for limitation based on its quality.
 If there are no other restrictions put in place, the limitation will be lifted and they will be granted entry to the country on the condition that the fees are paid.

 Fee incurred as a result of the removal is a public receivable based on the first article of the law no 6183 and it will be collected by the treasury.
 Based on the article number 104 of the law no 6183, because the debtor is in another country prescription is not applied.
 Therefore there is no impediment to put a restriction indefinitely.

 Natural or legal persons are responsible for covering the costs related to the removal of foreigners whose stay and return they have guaranteed.